-You might wonder, though, if LP doesn't preclude any truthbearer from being a dialetheia, how does the dialetheist ensure that trivialism isn't true?
+You might wonder, though, if LP does not preclude any truthbearer from being a dialetheia, how does the dialetheist ensure that trivialism is not true?
 That is, how does the dialetheist ensure that not every truthbearer is a dialetheia?
 Well, the same way in which the classical logician precludes the truth of atomic truthbearers - by relying upon non-logical evidence.
-What exactly these nonlogical considerations are is obviously well beyond the bounds of this paper, but they are sure to include empirical considerations, explanatory considerations, and perhaps even wider metaphysical considerations.
-This is a point well made by Priest [32, 34]:
+What exactly these non-logical considerations are is obviously well beyond the bounds of this paper, but they are sure to include empirical considerations, explanatory considerations, and perhaps even wider metaphysical considerations.
+This is a point well made by Priest [32, p.
+34]:

-It might be argued that if it is logically possible for any contradiction to be true then all contradictions are rationally acceptable.
+It might be argued that if it is logically possible for any contradiction to be true [...] then all contradictions are rationally acceptable.
 This, though, most certainly does not follow either.
 The fact that something is a logical possibility does not entail that it is rational to believe it.
 It is logically possible that I am a fried egg, though believing that I am is ground for certifiable insanity.

-In working out whether a claim is true, the dialetheist using $\mathbf{LP}$ is in the same position as the classical logician except that before she considers the other relevant evidence, her logic precludes less possibilities.
+In working out whether a claim is true, the dialetheist using LP is in the same position as the classical logician except that before she considers the other relevant evidence, her logic precludes less possibilities.

-Beziau [8, 55] finishes his paper claiming that,
+Beziau [8, p.
+55] finishes his paper claiming that,

-What has been pointed out in this paper, i.e. that any formula in $\mathbf{LP}$ is a dialetheia, is not something against $\mathbf{LP}$ or dialetheism, it only shows that $\mathbf{LP}$ is not compatible with relative dialetheism [the thesis that dialetheism, but not trivialism, is true].
+What has been pointed out in this paper, i.e. that any formula in LP is a dialetheia, is not something against LP or dialetheism, it only shows that LP is not compatible with relative dialetheism [the thesis that dialetheism, but not trivialism, is true].

-We have shown here that Beziau is mistaken to think that, i) any formula in LP is a dialetheia, and thus that ii) LP is not compatible with a non-trivialist dialetheism.
+We have shown here that Beziau is mistaken to think that, i) any formula in LP is a dialetheia, and thus that ii) LP is not compatible with a nontrivialist dialetheism.
 Firstly, all Beziau has shown is that every formula in LP is a dialetheia in an interpretation, which in principle is no different to showing that the proposition 'Barack Obama is a fried egg' is true in some interpretations in classical logic.
 Neither entail truth simpliciter.
 To show that LP commits the dialetheist to all formulae being dialetheia would require showing that in every interpretation in which some formula is a dialetheia, every formula is a dialetheia.
 Yet, this is trivially not true of LP, for it is a paraconsistent logic.
-Secondly, even though the dialetheist cannot logically preclude any formula being a dialetheia using LP, there are other means to demonstrate that a proposition isn't true, such as empirical evidence.
-Thus, the inability to logically preclude a proposition's truth certainly doesn't ensure that the dialetheist is committed to the proposition's truth.
+Secondly, even though the dialetheist can not logically preclude any formula being a dialetheia using LP, there are other means to demonstrate that a proposition is not true, such as empirical evidence.
+Thus, the inability to logically preclude a proposition's truth certainly does not ensure that the dialetheist is committed to the proposition's truth.

-Yet while Beziau's arguments are ultimately unconvincing, his doubts over the adequacy of $\mathbf{LP}$ for the dialetheist's purposes are not wholly without merit.
-Underpinning those doubts may indeed be the reasonable concern that $\mathbf{LP}$ doesn't contain the means with which to express that a proposition isn't a dialetheia, i.e. that it's either consistently true or consistently false, and consequently that if the dialetheist is to use $\mathbf{LP}$ she will herself lack the expressive resources with which to express that a proposition isn't a dialetheia.
-We earlier asked why it might be considered problematic for $\mathbf{LP}$ to fail to preclude any formula, atomic or molecular, from being a dialetheia, and in truth certain potential problems with this failure are forthcoming.
+Yet while Beziau's arguments are ultimately unconvincing, his doubts over the adequacy of LP for the dialetheist's purposes are not wholly without merit.
+Underpinning those doubts may indeed be the reasonable concern that LP does not contain the means with which to express that a proposition is not a dialetheia, i.e. that it's either consistently true or consistently false, and consequently that if the dialetheist is to use LP she will herself lack the expressive resources with which to express that a proposition is not a dialetheia.
+We earlier asked why it might be considered problematic for LP to fail to preclude any formula, atomic or molecular, from being a dialetheia, and in truth certain potential problems with this failure are forthcoming.